cantongs/invoices-providers/README.md

 invoices-providers
 ==================

-Manage stock with invoices and providers
+Basic CRUD Laravel 4.0.* application to manage stock with invoices and providers